 \section{Introduction}

 Deep classification models can struggle when the number of examples per class varies dramatically~\citep{beery2020iwildcam,zhang2021deep}.
 This \textit{long-tailed} setting arises frequently in practice, such as wildlife recognition~\citep{beery2020iwildcam}.
 Classifiers tend to be biased towards majority classes and perform poorly on class-balanced test distributions, i.e. when there is a shift in the label distribution between training and test.
 Existing approaches address the long-tailed problem by modifying the data sampling strategy~\citep{chawla2002smote,zhang2021learning}, adjusting the loss function for different classses~\citep{cao2019learning,hong2021disentangling}, or augmenting minority classes~\citep{chou2020remix,zhong2021improving}.
 Unlike these works, which focus on single-domain long-tailed learning, we study \textit{multi-domain long-tailed learning}, where each domain has its own long-tailed distribution.
-Take wildlife recognition as an example (Figure~\ref{fig:illustration}): images of wildlife are collected from various locations, and the distribution over species (classes) at each location is typically imbalanced and the class distribution also varies between locations.
+For example, in wildlife recognition (Figure~\ref{fig:illustration}), images are collected from various locations and the distribution of species at each location is typically imbalanced and also varies between locations.

-In multi-domain long-tailed classification, the classifiers need to handle distribution shift amidst class imbalance.
-Here, we focus on two types of distribution shift: subpopulation shift and domain shift.
+In multi-domain long-tailed classification, classifiers need to handle distribution shift amidst class imbalance.
+We focus on two types of shifts: subpopulation shift and domain shift.
 In subpopulation shift, we train a model on data from multiple domains and evaluate the model on a test set with balanced domain-class pairs.
-In the wildlife recognition example, species are often concentrated at only a few locations, creating a spurious correlation between the label (species) and the domain (location).
-A machine learning model trained on the entire population may fail on the test set when this correlation does not hold anymore.
+For example, in wildlife recognition, a species may be concentrated at only a few locations, creating a spurious correlation between the label (species) and the domain (location).
+A model trained on the entire population may fail on the test set when this correlation does not hold anymore.
 In domain shift, we expect the trained model to generalize well to completely new test domains.
 For example, in wildlife recognition, we train a model on data from a fixed set of training locations and then deploy the model to new test locations.